fetishsearch/fetishsearch/index.md

 **Summary**: use peer to peer sharing to replicate complete copy of the hentai database to every peer, whom can read this database.
 The database will only contain metadata - eg {title, tags, link (torrent, magnet)}, this will reduce the size of the database.
 Only people from the list of contributers can write to this database.

 **Users**: From a user perspective, they visit a website which gives them a javascript client.
 The client will do peer discovery, and then download the latest version of the database from a peer.
 While the website is open, the client will remain a peer for other users.
+Using local storage means revisiting the website will only need to fetch updates since the web page was closed.

 **User Interface**: The user interface will allow users to search for hentai from the database.
 It will include javascript to download the torrent file.
 The client will allow extensibility - eg auto-download specific tags.
 The client will let users label and star items, however these will be local - they will not be shared.
-This means you can't see average ratings of an item.
+This means you can't see average ratings by all users of an item.

 ### Technical Details